David Berkowitz: Suspicion

-Arrest (August 10)
+Arrest

-The following day, on August 10, 1977, police investigated Berkowitz' car, which was parked outside his apartment building at 35 Pine Street, Yonkers.
-They saw a gun in the back seat, searched the car, and found a duffel bag filled with ammunition, maps of the crime scenes, and a threatening letter addressed to Inspector Timothy Dowd of the Son of Sam task force.
-Police decided to wait for Berkowitz to leave the apartment rather than risk a violent confrontation in the building's narrow hallway; they also waited to obtain a search warrant for the apartment, worried that their search might be challenged in court.
-The initial search of the vehicle was based on the handgun that was visible in the back seat, although possession of such a gun was legal in New York State and required no special permit.
+The following day, on August 10, 1977, police investigated Berkowitz's car, which was parked outside his apartment building at 35 Pine Street, Yonkers.
+They saw a gun in the back seat, subsequently searched the car, and found a duffel bag filled with ammunition, maps of the crime scenes, and a threatening letter addressed to Inspector Timothy Dowd of the Son of Sam task force.
+Police waited for Berkowitz to leave the apartment rather than risk a violent confrontation in the building's narrow hallway; they also waited to obtain a search warrant for the apartment, worried their search might otherwise be challenged in court.

+The initial search of the vehicle was based on the handgun visible in the back seat, although possession of such a gun was legal in New York State and required no special permit.
 The warrant still had not arrived when Berkowitz exited the apartment building at about 10:00 p.m. and entered his car.
-Detective John Falotico approached the driver's side of the car and pointed his gun close to Berkowitz' temple, while Detective Sgt.
+Detective John Falotico approached the driver's side of the car and pointed his gun close to Berkowitz's temple, while Detective Sgt.
 William Gardella pointed his gun from the passenger's side.

-A paper bag containing a .44 caliber Bulldog revolver of the type that was identified in ballistics tests was found next to Berkowitz in the car.
+A paper bag containing a .44 caliber Bulldog revolver of the type identified in ballistics tests was found next to Berkowitz in the car.
 Berkowitz then stated flatly, "Well, you got me."
 As described in Son of Sam (1981) by Lawrence D. Klausner, Falotico remembered the big, inexplicable smile on the man's face:

-An alternate version claims that Berkowitz' first words were reported to be, "Well, you got me.
+An alternate version reports that Berkowitz's first words were, "Well, you got me.
 How come it took you such a long time?"
 Falotico was officially credited by the NYPD as the arresting officer of the Son of Sam.

-Police searched Berkowitz' apartment and found it in disarray, with Satanic graffiti on the walls.
-They also found diaries that he had kept since he was aged 21—three stenographer's notebooks nearly all-full wherein Berkowitz meticulously noted hundreds of arsons that he claimed to have set throughout New York City.
-Some sources speculate that this number might be over 1,400.
+Police searched Berkowitz's apartment and found it in disarray, with Satanic graffiti on the walls.
+They also found diaries he had kept since he was aged 21—three stenographer's notebooks nearly all-full wherein Berkowitz meticulously noted hundreds of fires throughout New York City.
+Berkowitz confessed he was also the "Phantom of the Bronx", an unidentified individual or individuals responsible for more than 2,000 arsons committed around the city throughout the 1970s.

-Soon after Berkowitz' arrest, the address of the apartment building was changed from 35 Pine Street to 42 Pine Street in an attempt to end its notoriety.
+Soon after Berkowitz's arrest, the address of the apartment building was changed from 35 Pine Street to 42 Pine Street in an attempt to end its notoriety.
 Berkowitz was briefly held in a Yonkers police station before being transported directly to the 60th Precinct in Coney Island, where the Son of Sam task force was located.
 At about 1:00 a.m., Mayor Beame arrived to see the suspect personally.
 After a brief and wordless encounter, he announced to the media: "The people of the City of New York can rest easy because of the fact that the police have captured a man whom they believe to be the Son of Sam."